Automattic/wp-calypso/client/extensions/woocommerce/state/sites/product-categories/README.md

 ## Reducer

 Product categories are saved on a per-site basis.
-All categories are collected in `items`, and there is a query => ID mapping in `queries`. `isQueryLoading` indicates which queries are being requested. `isQueryError` indicates if a query returned an error. `total` tracks the total number of categories, mapped by queries.
+All categories are collected in `items`, and there is a query => ID mapping in `queries`. `isQueryLoading` indicates which queries are being requested. `isQueryError` indicates if a query returned an error. `total` tracks the total number of categories, mapped by queries. `totalPages` returns the total number of results pages for a query.

 ```js
 {